Alaoefyn/LongestPalindromeorIsogramFinder/README.md

 #LongestPalindromeorIsogramFinder
 Basic program that finds longest isogram or palindrome word on given file written with bash.

-Before the usage, to give execute permission, chmod u+x
+Before the usage, to give execute permission, chmod u+x MainCode.sh For basic usage,